UBC-MDS/ds-toolbox/chapters/en/module7.md

 </opt>

 <opt text="Nothing will appear" correct="true">
 Since the first cell is not executed yet, the notebook's kernel doesn't know anything about those functions.
+The missing counter on the left indicates that a cell is not executed, but watch out, you might open up a notebook that has a numbered cell from a previous execution which might make you think that you have executed it in this session yourself.
 </opt>

 <opt text="You'll get an error message">